Sets88/tools/docs/email.md

 DMARC record tells what to do with email on violation, it should be written in TXT _dmarc record and contain something like:

     v=DMARC1;p=none;sp=quarantine;pct=100;rua=mailto:dmarcreports@example.com;

+## Configure MX record

+DNS MX record points to the host where incomming email should be sent to